Manoj6153/Ecommerce-Follow-Along/README.md

 3. Implement Navigation to Address Form
 When clicking Add Address in the Profile page, navigate to the address form page.
 Use React Router for navigation.

+## Milestone 22 - Implement Address Storage Endpoint
+1. Create the Endpoint in Express
+- Defined a POST route to handle incoming address data.
+- Extracted the user ID and address from the request body.
+- Updated the user document by adding the new address to the address array.